-- Broward County Transportation Improvement Program for FY 2022/23 2026/27 - Broward County MPO Cost Feasible Long-Range Transportation Plan 2045 - FDOT Adopted Work Program FY 2022/23 2026/27 centralized sanitary sewer are within the Cooper City service area, which covers frontage properties on Flamingo Road at the Town's eastern boundary, and the Stone Creek at Sunshine Ranches neighborhood (eight single-family homes).
+- Broward County Transportation Improvement Program for FY 2024 2028 - Broward County MPO Cost Feasible Long-Range Transportation Plan 2045 - FDOT Adopted Work Program FY 2024 2028 service agreement with these two locations.
+The only other properties served by centralized sanitary sewer are within the Cooper City service area, which covers frontage properties on Flamingo Road at the Town's eastern boundary, and the Stone Creek at Sunshine Ranches neighborhood (eight single-family homes).
 Included in this service area are St. Mark's Church and Archbishop McCarthy High School.
 All other properties in the Town utilize private septic tank systems.
 The Town is not involved in any manner with sanitary sewer service and thus, has no capital expenditures related to sanitary sewer service.